2023 lineup is in development!

 Mountain/Alpine environment - Special challenges related to the alpine environment: weather, altitude, sun exposure etc.

 The Canyons - Loose, slick, SHARP rock edges.
 Natural/bolt anchors.
 Down-climbing (slick rock).
+Specific hazards for certain canyons.

 Introduction to the skills every canyoneer should possess.
 The course will be taught by Ruth Stewart a Ouray county EMT and canyoneer.
 The course will be taught from a "canyoneers" point of view and will cover basic first aid skills and what the canyoneer should consider carrying in their kit.